Skip to main content

 We’re constantly testing new hearing aids to give you the most accurate and up-to-date recommendations.
 Read more about our hearing aid review methodology.

-Shopping for the best hearing aids has changed in recent years, with more options available and ways to purchase them.
+Shopping for the best hearing aid brands has changed in recent years, with more options available and ways to purchase them.
 Costco is now a popular option, in part because the membership chain store makes it easier to get help in one place.
 In our survey of older adults, Costco was far and away the favorite brick-and-mortar store for buying hearing aids.1 Being able to walk into a place like Costco, get a free hearing test, and try on hearing aids the same day can make a big difference.
 Costco sells prescription hearing aids from top brands.

 Another big benefit is cost.
 Costco hearing aids are often much more affordable than options at private clinics.
 Costco also offers free follow-up care, cleanings, and adjustments, which can save you money over time and make it easier to stick with your hearing care and actually use your devices every day.